annotation/stam/extensions/stam-query/README.md

 (FoLiA Query Language), and more functionally rather than syntactically, from Text Fabric.

+We start with a formal specification of the query language.
+In the section after we will show some examples to make things clearer.
+You may skip this section and move to that one if you want to just get an impression.

-A query consists of one or more *statements*, at this stage, each statement is introduced by a *keyword* which *MUST* be in upper-case.
+A query consists of one or more *statements*, each statement is introduced by a *keyword* which *MUST* be in upper-case.
 Only a single statement exist currently: the `SELECT` statement, but in later versions we envision there will also be statements to modify the STAM model.